UIS President Zdenëk Motycka, Past President Nadja Zupan Hajna and Past Vice President Nivlado Colzato

 The International Union of Speleology (UIS) proposed to the UNESCO Secretariat the proclamation of the International Day of Caves and Karst.

 On 29 May 2025, the Government of the Republic of Slovenia officially decided to support the UIS Initiative.
 The Republic of Slovenia is actively lobbying to secure co-sponsorship from other UNESCO Member States.
-The Proposal is scheduled to be submitted to the UNESCO Executive Board by the Government of Slovenia.

 Video of the Opening Ceremony at the UNESCO Headquater in Paris 2021